Retiring Abroad: Things to Consider When Moving to a Different Country

 10.1 Proximity to Family and Friends

 Consider how accessible your new country is for visits from family and friends.
-Evaluate the availability and cost of flights or other forms of transportation.
+Evaluate the availability, cost, and duration of flights or other forms of transportation.

 10.2 Local Transportation

-Research local transportation options such as public transit, taxis, and car rentals to determine mobility within your new country.
+Research local transportation options such as public transit, taxis, and car rentals to determine your mobility within your new country.
+Availability of reliable transportation can greatly enhance your quality of life.

 11. Testing the Waters